 Elements of different design movements were incorporated in the style of the trailers.
 Art deco, for example, had a huge influence on some manufacturers, including Dodge.
 The carrier on the side is a Dodge trailer operated by Commercial Carriers Inc, which strikes with the futuristic sides of the trailer.
 I can’t restrain from mentioning that the 1946 Plymouths make it look even more attractive.

-Sometimes however, attractive was not exactly how the carriers looked.
+Sometimes, however, attractive was not exactly how the carriers looked.
 Dangerous and scary are probably better words.

-This Dodge, for example, was a custom-engineered prototype which allowed for a couple more vehicles to be transported at the same time with the usual four.
+This Dodge, for example, was a custom-engineered prototype that allowed for a couple more vehicles to be transported at the same time with the usual four.
 The cab of the truck is detached from its normal position to a place right above the engine, which gives space for more cars on the trailer.
 Would anyone rely on this car carrier today, however?
 Yeah, we don’t think so either.

 It is scary to even think about the pressure the driver feels throughout the whole way.
 Such experiments were quite profitable for dealers since they let them transport more vehicles for lower costs, but the risk was too high to make this type of carrier last through the years.
 The driver’s position seems too dangerous for this whole construction to even be approved today.